Sparsh-N/sparsh-n.github.io/index.md

 <img class="profile-picture" src="mypic.jpg">

-Welcome to my site!
+Hi!
 I am a junior at Indiana University studying Computer Science, with minors in Math and Data Science.

 ## Interests

 I'm interested in computer graphics and backend development.

 ## Personal
 In my free time, I enjoy playing [chess](https://www.chess.com/member/sparsh-n) and badminton.
-Occasionally, I also go mountain biking and (rarely) ice skating.
+Occasionally, I also go mountain biking and (very rarely) ice skating.

 I also enjoy reading some of the (many) thought provoking papers from [SIGBOVIK](https://www.sigbovik.org).
-Give it a try if you have time :)
+Give it a read if you have time :)

 <!-- ## Publications